 What is a Contents Insurance Claim?

-If you have been impacted by a natural disaster, such as Hurricane Irma, you may have suffered a loss of personal property items.
+If you have been impacted by a natural disaster, such as a hurricane, you may have suffered a loss of personal property items.
 If you carry “contents” insurance coverage, then some of those losses may be reimbursed by your insurance company.
-Before you recover anything, your insurance company may require you to submit a proof of loss form.
 For personal property items, such as heirlooms, electronics, kitchenware, clothes, and the like, your insurer will most likely require you to submit a “contents list.”
 The contents list will be a detailed inventory you submit to your insurer listing all the relevant items you are claiming, and will generally include such things as: the make and model, the place where the item was purchased or acquired, the original cost of the item, and the estimated market value of the items currently.